-Globally, over 36 per cent of the total under-five deaths are caused by only three infectious diseases: pneumonia, diarrhoea, and malaria.
-The combined burden of these three diseases stands at 33 per cent of the total under-five deaths in non-OIC developing countries and over 40 per cent in OIC countries (Figure 4.6).
+Globally, over 33% of the total under-five deaths are caused by only three infectious diseases including pneumonia, diarrhoea, and malaria.
+The combined burden of these three diseases stands at around 30% of the total under-five deaths in non-OIC developing countries and over 37% in OIC countries (Figure 4.6).
 The majority of these deaths are preventable by using cost-effective, affordable and easy to implement measures.

 Reduction of childhood mortality caused by acute respiratory infections remained an elusive goal mainly due to incomplete immunization schemes, malnutrition, late care seeking and inadequate treatment.
-The latest estimates show that 45 per cent of children with symptoms of pneumonia in the world were taken to a health provider for check-up and only 36 per cent received antibiotic treatment in 2010-2015.
+The latest estimates show that 67.4% of children with symptoms of pneumonia in the world were taken to a health provider in 2010-2017.
 A similar situation prevails both in OIC and non-OIC developing countries.
-Nevertheless, care seeking for pneumonia was comparatively high in OIC countries with a coverage rate of 52 per cent (Figure 4.13).
+Nevertheless, care seeking for pneumonia was comparatively high in OIC countries with a coverage rate of 59.5% (Figure 4.13).

-Diarrhoea is another major killer of children, accounting for 9 per cent of world's total deaths of children under-5.
-Although childhood diarrhoea can be treated with a simple solution made from oral rehydration salts (ORS), just over one fourth of children (27 per cent) with diarrhoea worldwide were treated with ORS in 2010-2015.
-The coverage rate was recorded at 36 per cent in OIC and 25 per cent in other developing countries (Figure 4.13).
+Diarrhoea is another major killer of children, accounting for 9% of world's total deaths of children under-5.
+Although childhood diarrhoea can be treated with a simple solution made from oral rehydration salts (ORS), just less than half of children (42.6%) with diarrhoea worldwide were treated with ORS in 2010-2017.
+The coverage rate was recorded at around 36% in OIC and 47.5% in other developing countries (Figure 4.13).

-Globally, over 5 per cent of total deaths in children are attributed to malaria.
-Most of these deaths occurred in OIC countries which accounted for 62 per cent of the global burden in 2010-2015.
+Globally, over 5% of total deaths in children are attributed to malaria.
+Most of these deaths occurred in OIC countries which accounted for 67.6% of the global burden in 2010-2017.
 Sleeping under insecticide-treated nets (ITNs) is the most effective way to prevent the malarial infection and reduce malaria related deaths.
-Nevertheless, worldwide, only 10 per cent of children were sleeping under ITNs in 2010-2015.
-Though coverage rate remained comparatively better in OIC countries, still only 14 per cent of total children were sleeping under ITNs (Figure 4.13).
-On average, around half of the total households had at least one ITN in non-OIC developing countries compared to the OIC average of 53.4 per cent.
+Worldwide, median number of children under sleeping under ITNs in 2010-2017 was 41.9%.
+Though median coverage rate remained comparatively better in OIC countries, still only 48% of total children were sleeping under ITNs (Figure 4.13).
+On average, over half of the total households had at least one ITN in non-OIC developing countries compared to the OIC average of 65.4%.